icopy-site/awesome/docs/awesome/awesome-iam.md

 - [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.

 - [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - “They did this to provide message-level integrity.
-OAuth 2 switched to Transport-level confidentiality/Integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).
+OAuth 2 switched to transport-level confidentiality/integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).

 - [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-16) - “Updates and extends the OAuth 2.0 Security Threat Model to incorporate practical experiences gathered since OAuth 2.0 was published and covers new threats relevant due to the broader application”.

 - [Hidden OAuth attack vectors](https://portswigger.net/web-security/oauth) - How to identify and exploit some of the key vulnerabilities found in OAuth 2.0 authentication mechanisms.

-- [PKCE Explained](https://www.loginradius.com/engineering/blog/pkce/) - “PKCE is used to provide one more security layer to the authorization code flow in OAuth and OpenID Connect.”
+- [PKCE Explained](https://www.loginradius.com/blog/engineering/pkce/) - “PKCE is used to provide one more security layer to the authorization code flow in OAuth and OpenID Connect.”

 - [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.